dev-roth/traversy_media-mern-stack/README.md

 1. We created the MonogDB DB (in this case a remote DB, could have been a local one as well).
 2. We setup the BE (`npm init`) and provided real CRUD operations to the connected MongoDB (via mongoose).
 Tested via some REST client.
 3. We setup the client (`npx create-react-app`) and started to implement some UI elements (via react and reactstrap).
-4. We continued implementing the client by developing some logic and React components (using mocks as data).
+4. We continued implementing the client by adding React components (using mocks as data).
-5. We added state management (via redux and react-redux) - still using mocks without any persistence.
+5. We added state management (via redux and react-redux) - still using mocks without any persistence so far.
-6. We connected the FE to the BE and therefore provided real persistence (via axios).
+6. We connected the FE to the BE and therefore provided real persistence (client (web) requests via axios).
-7. Prepare app for production/ deployment (adjust server.js, add postbuild script)
+7. We prepared the app for production/ deployment
+   1. Adjust server.js to serve static assets in production (instead of using the development server)
+   2. Add a custom build script to the package.json based on the particular deployment needs (using `npm install` and `npm build` commands)
+8. We actually triggered a deployment on Heroku, after having created an app in Heroku.

 ## Notes on developing the solution